O. J. Brigance: Early life and college

-Football career
+Professional career

-Brigance was born in Houston and played college football at Rice University, where he was a three-year starter.
-He graduated from Rice with a degree in managerial studies in 1992.

 Beginning his pro career as a linebacker in the CFL with the BC Lions in 1991, Brigance played three seasons and 54 games.
 His best season came in 1993, when he recorded 20 sacks and was a CFL West All-Star.
-Brigance then played for the Baltimore Stallions for two seasons, becoming a CFL All-Star in 1995, recording seven sacks and helping his team win the Grey Cup.
+Brigance then played for the CFL's Baltimore Stallions for two seasons, becoming a CFL All-Star in 1995, while recording seven sacks and helping his team become the first and only American team to win the Grey Cup.

-In 1996, Brigance was signed by the Miami Dolphins as a free agent.
-He was twice voted a team captain during his four seasons there and his teammates named him Ed Block Courage Award recipient in 1999.
-In addition, he was honored with the NFL Player Association's "Unsung Hero Award" that same season.
+In 1996, Brigance was signed by the NFL's Miami Dolphins as a free agent.
+He was twice voted a team captain during his four seasons there and his teammates named him Ed Block Courage Award recipient in 1999 following a severe back injury.
+In addition, he was honored with the NFL Players Association's "Unsung Hero Award" that same season.

-The next year, he was signed by the Baltimore Ravens.
-Brigance was a key contributor to the Ravens' championship-winning team as he finished second on the team with 25 special teams tackles and led the team with 10 special teams tackles in the post-season (including the first tackle of Super Bowl XXXV).
-He played for St. Louis Rams in 2001 and 2002, and a final game with the New England Patriots before retiring.
+The next year, Brigance was signed by the Baltimore Ravens.
+He was a key contributor to the Ravens' championship-winning team leading up to the Super Bowl XXXV, finishing with 25 special teams tackles prior to the championship and serving as special teams captain.
+In the Super Bowl game, Brigance made the first tackle, stopping the Giants' Ron Dixon on the opening kickoff.
+Overall, he had four special teams tackles in the championship game.
+Brigance played for the St. Louis Rams in 2001 and 2002.
+He was signed by the New England Patriots on August 12, 2002, and released on August 27.
+He was re-signed in September and played in one game.
+He signed later that month with the Rams.

 He is one of several players to have won both a CFL and NFL championship, and the only player in the history of both leagues to win those championships for the same city.

 During his time as a Dolphin, Brigance was involved in a number of different community organizations, including Habitat for Humanity, Cystic Fibrosis Foundation and the Daily Food Bank.

+Post-playing career

-He is currently the director of player development for the Ravens and was a member of the 2013 team that won Super Bowl XLVII.
+Brigance was the director of player development for the Ravens from 2004 until his death in 2026.
+In 2005, he received the NFL's Winston/Shell Award.

-Personal life
+Personal life and death

-In May 2007, Brigance was diagnosed with amyotrophic lateral sclerosis (Lou Gehrig's disease), a motor neuron disease that is eventually fatal.
-He has created a foundation to assist ALS research called the Brigance Brigade Foundation.
-For his ALS activism, Brigance was one of two recipients of the 2016 NCAA Inspiration Award, sharing honors with late Mount St. Joseph University basketball player and pediatric cancer victim Lauren Hill.
+In May 2007, Brigance was diagnosed with ALS.
+He created a foundation to assist ALS research called the Brigance Brigade Foundation.
+In 2008, he became ALS ambassador for the Robert Packard Center, an ALS research center at Johns Hopkins University.
+For his ALS activism, Brigance was one of two recipients of the 2016 NCAA Inspiration Award, along with former Mount St. Joseph University basketball player Lauren Hill, who had pediatric cancer and died in 2015.